fservida/BarcodeReader/README.md

 - Automatically copy detected barcodes to clipboard.
 - Automatically open browser window on URL detection.

+Compiled version with Pyinstaller, tested on Windows 2004.

 # Requirements
 Python 3.6 environment
 pinned numpy==1.19.3 on Windows 2004 due to a Compatibility bug on 1.19.4